 Treatment for moderate or severe TBIs can be extensive and long-lasting.
 It may involve:

-If you or a loved one has suffered severe TBI through the fault another, it is important to consult with an experienced personal injury lawyer as soon as possible.
+If you or a loved one has suffered severe TBI in Texas through the fault or negligence of another, it is important to consult with an experienced traumatic brain injury lawyer as soon as possible.
 Whether the TBI resulted from a car accident caused by another driver, a slip-and-fall accident on someone else’s property, or any other accident due to someone else’s negligence, the knowledgeable Dallas injury attorneys at Kraft & Associates, P.C., are ready to help you pursue the compensation you need.

 Medical treatment for severe TBI can be long-term and extensive, and total lifetime costs can run into the millions.
 Those costs can include physical and vocational rehabilitation, counseling, increased living expenses and lost earnings.
 Our aggressive personal injury lawyers can negotiate skillfully on your behalf and fight for your rights in court if necessary.
 We have been handling personal injury claims for decades, with successful settlements and verdicts for clients affected by TBI.